Are you hoping to unlock and increase innovation through the use of technology?

 Call us now for a free training consultation.

-The graphic above shows data from teachers in a program dedicated to technology integration growth.
-They expressed that the one thing that made them grow most as teachers using technology is the job-embedded PD they receive through their Technology Collaborative Coach.
+The graphic above shows data from teachers in a technology integration cohort.
+They expressed that the one thing that made them grow most as teachers using technology is the job-embedded PD they receive through their Technology Instructional Coach.
 Because of this realization, schools and districts should consider investing in technology coaches within their buildings as a part of their technology budget.
-While there are probably people in place to help struggling teachers, when it comes to technology, schools and districts get a bigger bang for their buck when they choose high flying teachers and help them fly even higher with a Technology Collaborative Coach because she/he provides job-embedded training.
+While there are probably people in place to help struggling teachers, when it comes to technology, schools and districts get a bigger bang for their buck when they choose high flying teachers and help them fly even higher with a Technology Instructional Coach because she/he provides job-embedded training.

 28% Recommended percent of technology budget dedicated to professional development